matthias-reis/carda-gatsby/content/articles/2023/02/an-evening-with-knives.md

 ---
 **The new An Evening With Knives album "FNR Sessions" is a very special one: the band recorded it in their hometown of Eindhoven—in a place of music, community, and gathering.
 The result is a wonderful, energetic interplay of complex song structures full of feeling, drive and magical moments.**

-To celebrate its release, I had a long phone call with songwriter, singer, and band founder Marco.
+To celebrate its release, I had a long phone call with songwriter, singer, guitarist, and band founder Marco Gelissen.
 I interviewed him about the record, the creative process around it and the band's development.
 Not only did I learn a lot about the planned An Evening With Knives tour—Marco also shared some big top-secret band news with me!

 **Anne:** Hi Marco!
 Thanks for taking the time for this interview!
 It's good to talk to you!